-target-specifies the domain for the action or for no limit on the permission.
+target-Specifies the domain for the action, or for no limit on the permission. actions-The names of the actions to allow, or for all actions.

 14.4.1.2 ScopedMemoryPermission

 java.lang.Object java.security.Permission javax.realtime.RealtimePermission ScopedMemoryPermission